matzpersson/laravel-intellipharm/readme.md

 php artisan key:generate
 ````

-Migrate the tables and seed the database:
+Migrate the tables and seed the database.
+Adds about 100 members with random data:
 ````ruby
 php artisan migrate:refresh --seed
 ````